 We work with a variety of radio formats (see below) and provide our clients with weekly reports and metrics for a comprehensive overview of how your music is performing.
-Some of the industry monitored websites we utilize are Nielsen BDS/Billboard, Mediabase, CMJ, and FMQB.
+Some of the industry monitored websites we utilize are Nielsen BDS/Billboard and Mediabase.

 Contemporary Hit Radio (CHR)